wilfredinni/pysheetComments/unpublished/poetry_vscode_p1/projects-poetry-vscode-p1.md

 #### [tool.poetry.dev-dependencies]

 These packages are only for development and will not be included when we publish our project.
-Also, By default Poetry includes [Pytest](https://docs.pytest.org/en/latest/), so we will use it to test our project later on.
+By default Poetry includes [Pytest](https://docs.pytest.org/en/latest/), so we will use it to test our project later on.

 ## Creating a Virtual Environment